 As mentioned earlier, the names given to badminton strokes are overhead forehand stroke, overhead backhand stroke, underarm forehand stroke, and underarm backhand stroke.
 The names describe the swinging motion a player takes before hitting the shuttlecock.

-The overhead strokes require the player to add more strength in order to produce sufficient power while the underarm strokes require less strength; in fact, the concern is how to avoid generating too much power.
+The overhead strokes require the player to add more strength to produce sufficient power while the underarm strokes require less strength; in fact, the concern is how to avoid generating too much power.

 What is Forehand Stroke in Badminton?